HomeBLOGAir PurifiersSide Effects Of Air Purifier

 Side Effects Of Air Purifier

-With that said, not all air purifiers are created equal.
-Some are good for your body, while some can be harmful to you.
+Air purifiers are designed to eliminate pollutants from the air you breathe, making them a must-have for anyone concerned about indoor air quality.
+Fortunately, studies have shown that harmful side effects are unlikely if you use them properly.
+However, not all air purifiers are created equal.
+Some can be beneficial to your health, while others may pose risks.
 The adverse effects usually depend on the type of filter used and how often they are maintained.

 Side Effects of HEPA Filters